FleeceComrade/DungeonDraft-Projects/Buildings/Commercial/Tavern_GS_01/[[Credit]].md

 - FleeceComrade (Me) is the original owner of the following assets:
   - walls
   - windows
-- Forgotten Adventures is the original owner of all remaining assets:
+- Forgotten Adventures is the original owner of all assets not yet mentioned:
   - Slight modifications were made to the color and profile of the stairs.

 **3.0 Other Info:**